xibosignage/xibo-manual/source/en/install_docker_without_compose.md

 <!--toc=manual_install-->
-# Docker without Launcher
+# Docker without Docker Compose
-If you have your own docker environment you may want to run without the automation provided by launcher.
+If you have your own docker environment you may want to run without the automation provided by docker-compose.
 If this is the case you will be responsible for pulling the docker containers, starting them and manually installing [[PRODUCTNAME]].

 The structure expected by the containers is outlined below.